-Life without literature would be colorless and literature without life-values would be meaningless.
+Life without literature would be colourless, and literature without life values would be meaningless.
 People have reached a stage where literature has to justify its existence only by the social commitment it reflects.
-Every essay writer in Canada is a member of society; so his works would reveal the conditions of his contemporary scene: “The essay writers Canada is not only influenced by society: he influences it (Wellek 102).
+Every essay writer in Canada is a member of society, so his works would reveal the conditions of his contemporary scene: “The essay writers Canada is not only influenced by society: he influences it (Wellek 102).

 Novel means something new.
 The novel became a new genre in Literature.
 The earliest written composition was poetry.
 They came to Drama.
-When a narrative Canadian essay writer provides writing in prose was attempted a name had to be given to that product.
+When a narrative Canadian essay writer provides writing in prose was attempted, a name had to be given to that product.
 The name, the novel came in handy.
 The English novel is more than 300 years old.
 The novel in English has evolved through various stages.
 The first novel was purely didactic.
 Its purpose was religious propaganda.

-Religion was not an essential ingredient of social fabric.
+Religion was not an essential ingredient of the social fabric.
 The novels of Hardy and George Eliot belonged to this place.
 Religious beliefs were very much doubted, though not questioned.
 The church was no longer the pivotal point of English life.

 Darwin’s Theory of Evolution questioned the very existence of God.
 The man became more and more pessimistic, agnostic, and atheistic.
 The last phase was the evolution of the English novel when religion was anathema.
 The IOth century novel, as the 20th century Drama, portrays the existential anger of the modern man, especially after the two world wars.
 Lord of the Flies and Waiting for Godot are examples of this modern trend.
 God, if there was one, is dead.
 Such is the evolution of the English novel.

 Indian Literature in English is now accepted as an integral part of New Writing in English, and It is taught as such in many countries around the world.
 Nobody denies the fact that India has contributed significantly to overall world literature.
 This contribution of India has been chiefly through Indians writing in English, novelists being at the forefront in this respect.